steqeq/0000/docs/understand/More-about-how-ROCm-uses-PCIe-Atomics.rst

 The ROCm Platform uses the new PCI Express 3.0 (PCIe 3.0) features for Atomic Read-Modify-Write Transactions which extends inter-processor synchronization mechanisms to IO to support the defined set of HSA capabilities needed for queuing and signaling memory operations.

 The new PCIe atomic operations operate as completers for ``CAS`` (Compare and Swap), ``FetchADD``, ``SWAP`` atomics.
-The atomic operationss are initiated by the
+The atomic operations are initiated by the
 I/O device which support 32-bit, 64-bit and 128-bit operand which target address have to be naturally aligned to operation sizes.

 For ROCm the Platform atomics are used in ROCm in the following ways:

    * Update HSA queue’s read_dispatch_id: 64 bit atomic add used by the command processor on the GPU agent to update the packet ID it processed.
    * Update HSA queue’s write_dispatch_id: 64 bit atomic add used by the CPU and GPU agent to support multi-writer queue insertions.
    * Update HSA Signals – 64bit atomic ops are used for CPU & GPU synchronization.